NataliiaHue/stability/README.md

 # Stability

-This repository contains the code and other materials for the article on the stability of structural features (phylogenetic signal and rate).
+This repository contains the code and other materials for the article "Phylogenetic signal and rate of evolutionary change in language structures" [published](https://doi.org/10.1098/rsos.211252) in the Royal Society Open Science.

 ## asr
 Results of the ancestral state reconstruction.
 ## beast